barryCFlynn/Luxe_TimePieces/README.md

 <summary>Contact.html</summary>

 ## Main Feature
 * This is a form to provide information on contacting for a watch on the buy page.
 This could also later be added as another page on the Nav bar to allow customers to enquire on any watch that we could source for them.
-Not only on the available adverts.
-* Numerous questions using an array of inputs including radio, checkbox, Country and select
+* Numerous questions using an array of inputs including radio, checkbox, Country and select.
-* On Submit will direct to thanks.html which is the form submit acknowledgment page
+* On Submit will direct to thanks.html which is the form submit acknowledgment page.

 <img src="assets/images/README-images/contact.png" alt="Description">

 ## Challenges
-* I had to come up with a way to finish the site without having the complexities of a shopping cart, I believed another form to allow users to enquire on adverts was a work around.
-A shopping cart could be added later on.
+I had to come up with a way to finish the site without having the complexities of a shopping cart, I believed another form to allow users to enquire on adverts was a work around.
+A shopping cart could be added later on and the sell.html form was used as the basis but a number of question removed.
+This allowed me to keep the same layouts to ease navigation.

 ## Testing
 <details>